QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 # To Include

+Better Lesson

+Purpose: learning how to read Pathways and URLs & finding out where these are physically located
+- Pathways are important for GitHub and it is also a server with a URL

+When we build websites we host it on a computer
+- Local: laptop, etc
+- public: public domain
+Information is contained in folders (type of organization)

+A Browser is a powerful tool to illustrate text, images, etc.
+- Turning a Browser into a Notepad file (not able to save)

+Introducing a pathway using a Browser
+- In the magic bar, "C:\" (backslash for going into the computer)
+- Take a few minutes to explore you hard drive
+- does your computer have any other physical or virtual drives (called drive letters)
+- Copy an example pathway using File Explorer

+Introducing the Internet
+- Open a Browser and search for your favorite company (Cisco)
+- copy the domain name, first part of URL after wwww
+- note, 4.4.4.4 & 8.8.8.8 are domain name servers (are able to Google these)

+Introducing Networking Tools and the CMD Window
+- use nslookup to search for the IP address of the domain name (points to a physical machine, server, located somewhere in the world)
+- use ping to establish communication
+- use tracert to find the physical location

+Find your favorite website's physical location

+Introducing a package and how GitHub Desktop communicates with GitHub
+- look up your MAC Address (ipconfig /all) (i.e. digital finger print for every computer, actually NIC Card)
+- Socket: port & IP address (summarized the program you are using and the logical address of your computer)
+- When you save info to GitHub Desktop, it is combined with your passwords and repository names (folders in the GitHub Server to organize different accounts, repositories, and accounts)

+All information sent by computers has stacked information and it is used by various switches and routers so different computers (servers or clients) can talk with each other.

+The information is only a part of the entire file.
+Thus, different parts add to reform the entire file.

+---

 When explaining how information travels through the Internet, use a layered metaphor for adding the socket
 - Add IP Address, keep origonating with port
 - A router will know how to get to the intended IP (might have a choice of 3 routers, will choose the least busy)

----